nya3jp/tast/docs/writing_tests.md

-Tests are categorized into packages based on the functionality that they exercise; for example, the [ui package] contains local tests that exercise the Chrome OS UI.
+Tests are categorized into packages based on the functionality that they exercise; for example, the [ui package] contains local tests that exercise the ChromeOS UI.
 The category package needs to be directly under the bundle package.
 Thus the category package path should be matched with `chromiumos/tast/(local|remote)/bundles/(?P<bundlename>[^/]+)/(?P<category>[^/]+)`.